Generalized matching condition for unity efficiency quantum transduction

 Note that in quantum transduction systems there exist $\D{i}$ degrees of freedom associated with the generalized resistance of imaginary values, which are unavailable in real-world linear electric circuits where the resistors are always real.
-The above expression is thus a generalized version of matching condition beyond the all-resonant assumption $\forall j, \nu_{j} \equiv \omega + \D{j}=0$, which corresponds to circuits with purely real resistors while setting the signal frequency to be zero, $\omega=0$, in the rotating frame.
+The above expression is thus a generalized version of a matching condition beyond the all-resonant assumption $\forall j, \nu_{j} \equiv \omega + \D{j}=0$, which corresponds to circuits with purely real resistors while setting the signal frequency to be zero, $\omega=0$, in the rotating frame.

-\paragraph*{Tuning the Off-Resonant Frequencies --} The nonzero $\nu_j${'}s may offer extra tunability for transduction.
-One might adjust the system parameters to achieve ideal conversion for output signal frequencies detuned from $\omega_b$.
-In the strong coupling regime $\mathcal{C}_{a,b}>1$ of 0-stage transduction, unity internal efficiency is achieved with non-resonant frequencies $\nu_a \neq 0$ and $\nu_b \neq 0$.
-The optimal frequencies and the maximal internal efficiency for a given $\mathcal{C}_{a,b}$ are summarized in table~\ref{table:0stage}.
+\paragraph*{Tuning the off-resonant frequencies.} In a typical analysis, the frequencies $\nu_j${'}s, after including the frequency shifts given by the rotating-wave approximation, if any, are often chosen to be zero (all resonant) in order to achieve maximum conversion efficiency~\cite{Safavi-Naeini2011,Andrews2014,Williamson2014}.
+Here, we consider generic schemes such that $\nu_j${'}s may be nonzero (off-resonant) to offer extra tunability for transduction.
+One might adjust the system parameters to achieve an ideal conversion for output signal frequencies detuned from $\omega_b$.
+In the strong-coupling regime $\mathcal{C}_{a,b}>1$ of 0-stage transduction, unity internal efficiency is achieved with non-resonant frequencies $\nu_a \neq 0$ and $\nu_b \neq 0$.
+The optimal frequencies and the maximal internal efficiency for a given $\mathcal{C}_{a,b}$ are summarized in Table~\ref{table:0stage}.
 Note that the transduction process still follows energy conservation even with non-resonant $\nu_{j}$'s.
 For example, $\omega_{\rm out}=\omega_{\rm in}+\omega_{p}$ is always true for the 0-stage case shown in Fig.~\ref{fig:0stage}(a), while $\nu_{j}$'s merely represent the frequency differences between the input/output signals and modes $\ad$ or $\bd$.

 The extra degrees of freedom given by non-resonant $\nu_j${'}s can also serve as optimizable parameters in experiments.
 In practice, the loss rate of the intermediate modes may be non-negligible, and the system can no longer satisfy $M_N=0$ to reach unity internal efficiency.
-The mode cooperativities, $\mathcal{C}_{j,j+1}\equiv 4g_j^2/(\kappa_j \kappa_{j+1})$, are thus finite and limited by experimental constraints.
+The mode cooperativities $\mathcal{C}_{j,j+1}\equiv 4g_j^2/(\kappa_j \kappa_{j+1})$ are thus finite and limited by experimental constraints.
 On the other hand, the frequencies and detunings of the modes are typically tunable by laser drives.
 In such experimental settings, one can find the optimal $\nu_j${'}s that lead to maximal efficiency at the given values of $\mathcal{C}_{j,j+1}${'}s.